BiagioAntonelli/BiagioAntonelli/README.md

 ## Hi there, I am Biagio 👋

+- 💳 I’m currently working on LLMs and AI agents at Revolut
-- 🔭 I’m currently working on optimising Food Delivery experiences with ML and AI at @glovo
+- 🔭 Previously, optimising Food Delivery experiences with ML and AI at @glovo
 - 🌱 I am passionate about Deep Learning and Generative AI applications, currently experimenting with Diffusion Models 🖼️ (check my [app](https://replace-me.com/)) RAG and Agentic Patterns with LLMs 📖🤖
 - 👨‍🎓 I studied Artificial Intelligence at The University of Edinburgh